Streaking Hawks survive Durant's 55, hold off Nets 122-115

 Nets: Durant’s previous high was 54 points for Oklahoma City on Jan.
 17, 2014.
 His previous season high was 53 against the Knicks on March 13. … The Hawks made 37 of 49 free throws, setting a season high for attempts by Brooklyn’s opponents.
 The previous high was 38. … Nash said he hopes Brown misses only one game. … G David Duke Jr. and C Day’Ron Sharpe were recalled from G League Long Island.

-Hawks: Young had 10 assists. … Gallinari and De’Andre Hunter each had 15 points. … G Lou Williams appeared in his 1,000th career game off the bench, extending his NBA record.
+Hawks: Young had 10 assists. … De’Andre Hunter had 15 points. … G Lou Williams appeared in his 1,000th career game off the bench, extending his NBA record.
 Earlier this season, Williams passed Dell Curry’s mark of 984 games played as a backup.

 UP NEXT